 Can I get state disability insurance for the coronavirus?

-Getting state disability benefits depends on the coverage available in your state.
+Getting state disability benefits depends on what’s available in your state.
 State-led coverage can go several ways:

 Disability insurance purchased through the state

-Some states like Texas and Georgia don’t offer government-led benefits unless you buy a policy.
+Some states like Texas and Georgia don’t offer government benefits unless you buy a policy.
 Other states require employers to offer disability insurance.

-In both cases, the process of claiming disability benefits looks similar to individual disability insurance.
-You’ll need to buy the policy first, then make a claim with the insurance company.
-That means the same rules may apply as usual for coronavirus claims.
-You may be required to have an official medical diagnosis and be unable to perform your normal job to qualify.
+In both cases, claiming disability benefits looks similar to individual disability insurance.
+You’ll buy the policy first, then file a report with documentation with the insurance company.
+That means the same rules apply as usual for coronavirus claims.
+You may need a medical diagnosis and be unable to work to qualify.

 State-led disability programs

-A few states offer a short-term disability program that workers can qualify for.
+A few states run their own short-term disability programs for workers.
 For example, California requires all employees to pay into its short-term disability program.
-If a doctor deems you unable to work for a variety of reasons, likely including the coronavirus, you might receive disability benefits.
-The program either pays benefits until you return to work or until you reach the maximum time period for coverage.
+If a doctor deems you unable to work because of the coronavirus, you could get these state disability benefits.
+The program either gives payouts until you return to work or until you max out the coverage benefits and timeframe.

 Can I get federal disability benefits?

-It’s unlikely you’ll qualify for disability benefits from the Social Security Administration (SSA) due to the coronavirus.
-However, you might qualify if the coronavirus causes serious disability preventing you from working for at least one year.
-In some cases, you could qualify for disability coverage if the illness is expected to result in your death.
+You probably won’t qualify for disability benefits from the Social Security Administration (SSA) for the coronavirus.
+However, you might qualify if the coronavirus causes serious disability preventing you from working for at least a year.
+In some cases, you could qualify if the virus is expected to lead to your death.

-You can apply for federal disability benefits online through the SSA website if you meet the qualifications.
-You’ll need details about your medical condition, doctor’s contact information and job history to apply.
+You can apply for federal disability benefits through the SSA website if you qualify.
+You’ll need details about your medical condition, doctor’s contact details and your job history.

 Alternative financing to pay your bills during the coronavirus

-If income protection can’t help you during the coronavirus outbreak, you have other ways of getting financial support if you’ve been impacted.
-A few tips to consider:
+If income protection can’t help you during the pandemic, you have other options for getting the financial support that you need.
+A few options to consider: